 Level 4 (Professional Performance) :

 Can successfully apply a translation methodology to translate a wide variety of complex texts that contain difficult, abstract, idiomatic, highly technical, and colloquial writing.
 Able to capture subtleties, nuances, and tone and register (such as official, formal, and informal writing).
 Such texts range from commentary reflecting a specific culture to analysis and argumentation.
-Linguistic knowledge and familiarity with source language norms enable an individual at this level to translate handwritten documents and other texts that represent spontaneous expression characteristic of native speakers.
-Expression reflects native usage and consistent control of target language conventions.
+Linguistic knowledge and familiarity with source language norms enable an individual at this level to translate handwritten documents and other texts that represent spontaneous expression characteristic of the source language.
+Expression reflects correct usage and consistent control of target language conventions.
 Can translate materials outside the individual’s specialties, but may not reach the absolute subject matter accuracy of the specialist in the given field.
 The resulting product is a professional translation which may be subject to quality control.

 Level 3+ (Professional Performance) :

 Can generally translate a variety of texts, such as many scientific or financial reports, some legal documents and some colloquial writings.
 Can convey the meaning of many socio‑cultural elements embedded in a text as well as most nuances and relatively infrequent lexical and syntactic items of the source language.
 Expression reflects target language norms and usage.
 May be able to operate in fields outside areas of specialty.
 The resulting product is a draft translation, subject to quality control.